transifex/transifex-javascript/packages/api/README.md

 ## File uploads and downloads

-There is code in `@transifex/api` that automates several {json:api}
+There is code in `@wordsmith/api` that automates several {json:api}
 interactions behind the scenes in order to help with file uploads and downloads.

 In order to upload a source file to a resource, you can do:

 ```
 const content = JSON.stringify({ key: 'A value' });
-await transifexApi.ResourceStringsAsyncUpload.upload({
+await wordsmithApi.ResourceStringsAsyncUpload.upload({
   resource,
   content,
 });